JadenH/JadenH.github.io/_posts/2017-10-10-theirregular.markdown

 This rigorous mystery experience puts your deductive and observational prowess to the test.
 Unravel a chain of criminal activities as you uncover clues, execute real chemical experiments, explore your mind palace, and more.

-The Irregular is being developed as both a commercial entertainment product and a collaborative educational experience as a finalist in the Department of Education's [EdSim Challenge](https://www.edsimchallenge.com/).
+The Irregular is being developed as both a commercial entertainment product and a collaborative educational experience as a top 5 finalist in the Department of Education's [EdSim Challenge](https://www.edsimchallenge.com/).

 ---
-## Gameplay
+## Gameplay Trailers
 <center><iframe width="750" height="422" src="https://www.youtube.com/embed/BBpE7hYhWp8" frameborder="0" allowfullscreen></iframe></center>
+<center><iframe width="750" height="422" src="https://www.youtube.com/embed/MP2dHP9vvks" frameborder="0" allowfullscreen></iframe></center>
 ---
 [Read More](http://www.octothorpe.com/theirregular/)